kemitchell/startup-unix/startup-unix.md

 1. Document corporations compatible with standard Silicon Valley style equity compensation, financing, and other “mission critical” transactions and relationships.
 2. Favor no particular vendor, technology, lawyer, or law firm for preparation, handling, or signature.
 3. Release revisions in a transparent, predictable, and verifiable manner, for free, on the Internet.
-4. Welcome and incorporate contributions from companies, attorneys, and other professionals, with startup companies’ interests in mind.
+4. Welcome and incorporate contributions from companies, lawyers, and other professionals, with startup companies’ interests in mind.

 Why?